AnnaVitali/heating_process_optimization/index.md

 layout: default
 ---

-The results obtained for temperature on the validation dataset for the surrogate and inverse models are shown below.
-Finally, we present the optimisation process of the real-world use case that has been tested.

 ## Surrogate Model results

 The initial image corresponds to the prediction derived from the Surrogate Model, the subsequent image represents the ground-truth, and the final image illustrates the absolute error that has been obtained.